 I have seen the megachurch models of series packaging, the uncertainty of the week-to-week pastor, and the hybrid plans of many.
 I keep tweaking how I do it, but I have shared some versions of a way I organize it with some pastors, and it seemed to help them.

 You will also notice some emojis that will prepare you for specific holidays so you aren’t caught off guard.
-The only one you might need to adjust are the book bags depending upon when your local school district starts.
-Find the time when school starts and place those emojis at those dates because that time is typically the next to largest Sunday beside Easter for many churches since so many come back from vacation and require extra prayer before school starts.
+The only ones you might need to adjust are the book bags depending on when your local school district starts.
+Find the time when school starts and place those emojis on those dates because that time is typically the next to largest Sunday besides Easter for many churches since so many come back from vacation and require extra prayer before school starts.

 One of the main reasons I like brainstorming on a spreadsheet is that you can adjust the weeks to different dates as you start to see how many weeks a series will take.

-When I was outlining Philippians years ago, I wanted chapter 3 to fall on that year’s Easter Sunday and so adjusted the whole series to see how that landed.
+When I was outlining 1 Thessalonians for 2022, I wanted a certain section to fall on that year’s Easter Sunday and so adjusted the whole series to see how that landed.
 It just provides you with a simple way to see planning options.

 Components of Yearling Planning